Loading

 Activities for people living with dementia

-People living with dementia should have access to a wide range of carefully considered individual and group activities, with plenty of opportunity to socialise with others.
-Find out about the importan
+People living with dementia should have access to a range of activities and plenty of opportunities to socialise.
+Discover tips to promote memory, encourage social interaction, and improve well-being.

 Adapting living environments for people with dementia